 this craving for that which we cannot have, is referred to as Unrequited

-Love, and its root goes all the way back to our childhood
+Love, and its roots goes all the way back to early childhood

 experiences with our folks.